-Friends: Eddie Kelly, Loraine Petyt and Sylvia Valentine, for their expert knowledge and guidance in all matters archive and research related.
+Friends: Steven Wood, Eddie Kelly, Loraine Petyt and Sylvia Valentine, for their expert knowledge and guidance in all matters archive and research related.

 Ian Dewhirst: Former library staff member at Keighley Reference Library (now Local Studies Library).
 For his expert knowledge and a lifetime of inspiring work in highlighting local history.

 Keighley Local Studies Library: Caroline Brown - Local Studies Development Officer, and Staff Members - Simon Rourke, Gina Birdsall, Janet, Angela and Andrew for their invaluable assistance.

 Keighley and District Local History Society, in particular archivists Tim Neal, Steve Bown and Chairperson Joyce Newton and the other committee members for their continued support of our Project.